JayJay1989/TwitchMarblesDetector/README.md

 # TwitchMarblesDetector

 A bot playing [Marbles On Stream](http://pixelbypixelcanada.com/mos.html) with Twitch streamers.
-Written in C#.
+Written in C# (dotnet 5).

 How does it work?
 -----------------